Icy: Alright, this is what everyone has been waiting for.

 "Him?
 Who did we get?"
 Stonepaw asked.

 "Goosefeather.
-We got him.
+Mistypaw didn't accidentally eat deathberries, he fed them to her, but we got him.
 Featherwhisker and I convinced him to retire.
 He's going to pay for what he did to Mistypaw—and he's going to do so while watching us every day from the back of a den crowded with cats too old to properly care for themselves.
 We got him, Stonepaw," Mosspaw whispered.

 "We got him," Stonepaw repeated the words to convince himself that they were true.